wp-plugins/download-manager/readme.txt

 2. Manage download packages
 3. Categories
 4. Frton-end link template preview
+5. Full tree view of categories and files with a simple short-code [wpdm_tree]

 == Changelog ==

+= 2.2.9 =
+* Added new short-code [wpdm_tree] to show all files and categories in tree format
+* Fixed image issue with file description
+* Fixed subcategory edit issue

 = 2.2.8 =
 * Fixed a minor database issue with file list